 The structure of the course is based on lectures and in-class discussion of assigned readings and research.
 There will be three pre-departure lectures focusing on major global financial institutions located in London such as Lloyds of London, Bank of England, and the European Bank for Reconstruction and Development, to name a few.
 Scheduled excursions and cultural activities include a day trip to Windsor Castle, Stonehenge and Oxford, London hop on hop off sightseeing tour, Thames cruise, the British museum and West End theater night.

-Estimated Program Cost: $2,050* (Does not include international airfare or graduate tuition at 50%.)
+Estimated Program Cost: To Be Determined* (Does not include international airfare or graduate tuition at 50%.)

-This three-credit course includes a travel component to London in late May/early June.
-The program includes housing, meal plan, metro pass, some dinners, company visits, and scheduled excursions.
+The program cost includes housing, meal plan, metro pass, some dinners, company visits, and scheduled excursions.
 Students will live at Regent’s College, located in scenic Regent’s Park.
 Click here for a video of this beautiful campus right in the heart of London.
 Airfare not included.

-Undergraduates: Register for this three credit course during the spring semester as part of full-time undergraduate spring tuition and pay only the international travel fee.
+Undergraduates: The International Center will register you for this three credit course during the spring semester as part of full-time undergraduate spring tuition, and you will pay only the international travel fee.
 The travel fee and airfare can be included in your cost of attendance for the spring for financial aid.
 Scholarships are available for undergraduate students.

-Graduates: Register for IB 610 and receive 50% off tuition.
+Graduates: The International Center will register you for IB 610, and you will receive 50% off tuition.
 The 50% tuition cost will be added to the program travel fee listed above (once confirmed).

 *All listed fees are subject to change and cannot be guaranteed until 10 deposits have been received.
 The University reserves the right to cancel the program if the required number of deposits have not been received by the deadline.